 - 1. Identify Java language components and how they work together in applications. - 2.
 Learn the fundamentals of object-oriented programming in Java, including defining classes, invoking methods, using class libraries. - 3.
 Learn how to extend Java classes with inheritance and dynamic binding and how to use exception handling in Java applications. - 4.
-Understand how to design applications with threads in Java. - 5.
-Understand how to use Java APIs for program development.
+Understand how to design applications with threads in Java.

-Course Outcomes: At the end of this course, the students will be able to
+Course Outcomes: At the end of the course, the student will be able to

 - CO1: Understand the OOPS concepts in Java programs.
 (L2) - CO2: Describe the concepts of classes with inheritance and dynamic binding to design applications.
-(L3) - CO3: Apply the concepts of inheritance and interfaces to build Java programs.
-(L3) - CO4: Apply the concepts of exceptions, I/O streams and multithreading to develop Java applications.
-(L3)

-CO5: Develop Java applications using API.
+(L3) - CO3: Apply the concepts of inheritance and interfaces to build java programs.
+(L3) - CO4: Apply the concepts of exceptions, I/O streams and multithreading to develop java applications.
+(L3) - CO5: Develop Java applications using API.
 (L6)